 (It had been a dream of mine to go on a safari since I first learned as a kid that such a thing existed.)

-I did my research on the best places to see elephants and leopards in Sri Lanka – the animals I was most interested in spotting – and arranged for two safaris to take me through Udawalawe and Yala National Parks.
+I did research on the best places to see elephants and leopards in Sri Lanka – the animals I was most interested in spotting – and arranged for two safaris at Udawalawe and Yala National Parks.

 Yet, despite all my research, I really had no idea what to expect on the safari itself.
 What should I wear?
 What is the proper safari etiquette?
 Will I get dirty?

-To save you from having to guess like I did, here are the things I wish I would have known before my first Sri Lankan safari.
+To save you from having to guess like I did, here are all of the things I wish I would have known before my first safari in Sri Lanka.

 The roads are not paved.